 On the other side, right tackle Sam Pierce started all 12 games in 2016.
 The 6-6, 300 pound junior from St. Pius X started two games in 2015.
 At center Trey Martin started for the second straight season.
 He's played guard as well.
 A converted defensive tackle, Martin is the best run blocker on the team.
 He was voted Honorable Mention of CUSA in 2016.
 In two seasons Martin has allowed just one sack.

 The guards are experienced.
 Pete Godber out of Toronto has 26 starts under his belt.
 He's played both guard positions, making four starts at right guard and seven at left guard in 2016.
 His partner is Cory Klingler who rebounded from offseason surgery to start eleven games in 2016 - starting at every interior position at least once.
-When Martin went down with injury in midseason, Klingler stepped in and started four games.
+When Martin went down with an injury in midseason, Klingler stepped in and started four games.
 He's an instinctual player who comes by his acumen for the game honestly, his dad Jimmy and uncle David played at Houston.
 Dad Jimmy is the offensive coordinator at Blinn.

 Roe Wilkins made five starts at tackle in 2016, but at 265 he may be a better fit outside.
-The Owls added Trey Schuman during the 2017 recruiting cycle and his size gives him a chance to compete for playing time at end.
+The Owls added Trey Schuman during the 2017 recruiting cycle, and his size gives him a chance to compete for playing time at end.

 Sophomore Uzoma Akunebu is the next most experienced linebacker, which is to say he's seen the field.
-He played in six games and made two tackles.
-Who plays outside is anyone's guess.
-Ellerbee and Lyons carried such a huge load last season and now with the defensive switch, we'll get to see some new contributors in 2017.
+He played in six games and made two tackles, who plays outside is anyone's guess.
+Ellerbee and Lyons carried such a huge load last season, and now with the defensive switch, we'll get to see some new contributors in 2017.
 We look forward to meeting them.

 New defensive coordinator Brian Stewart is looking for explosiveness on the edge and isn't averse making a few position changes to get there.
 Safety Martin Nwakamma played some linebacker in the spring.
 At 210 pounds he's undersized but should use his speed to an advantage.
 Bryan Womac and Graysen Schantz both transition from defensive end to outside linebacker.
 They'll be asked to set the edge as well as have more coverage responsibility.